The MeerKAT 1.3 GHz Survey of the Large Magellanic Cloud: Data Analysis

 \subsection{Imaging}

 Stokes I, Q, U and V images were made using the { OBIT} task MFImage \citep{Cotton2018}.
 This used constant 5\% fractional bandwidth sub-bands which were imaged independently but CLEANed jointly; faceting was used to account for the curvature of the sky.
 The sky was fully imaged to 1\fdg2 from the pointing centre with additional facets up to 1\fdg5 centred on sources from \cite{2003MNRAS.342.1117M} estimated to appear brighter than 1\,mJy.
-The central frequencies of the sub-band images are given in Table~\ref{Table:Sub-Bands}.
-The Briggs Robust factor of --1.5 ({ AIPS}/{ OBIT} usage) typically resulted in a resolution of 7\farcs5.
-Stokes I CLEANing proceeded to a residual of 60\,$\mu$Jy beam$^{-1}$ or 125,000 components, Stokes Q and U to 40\,$\mu$Jy\,beam$^{-1}$ or 10,000 components and V was CLEANed to 20\,$\mu$Jy\,beam$^{-1}$ or 500 components.
+The central frequencies of the sub-band images are given in Table~\ref{Table:Sub-Bands} \footnote{\chg{The sub-bands had a width 5\% of the central frequency, hence are unequal in frequency.
+The useful bandwidths are reduced by the flagging of interfering signals spread throughout the bandpass.}}.
+The Briggs Robust factor of --1.5 ({ AIPS}/{ OBIT} usage) typically resulted in a resolution of 7\farcs5\footnote{\chg{The Briggs factor of --1.5 (from --5 to +5) was empirically determined to produce synthesized psfs whose Gaussian FWHM equivalent was slightly smaller than 8\farcs0 and a compromise between spatial resolution and preserving MeerKAT's excellent surface brightness sensitivity.}}. \chg{A frequency dependent taper was used in imaging to produce approximately constant resolution across the band.} Stokes I CLEANing proceeded to a residual of 60\,$\mu$Jy beam$^{-1}$ or 125,000 components, Stokes Q and U to 40\,$\mu$Jy\,beam$^{-1}$ or 10,000 components and V was CLEANed to 20\,$\mu$Jy\,beam$^{-1}$ or 500 components. \chg{Stokes V uses the IAU/IEEE convention, V=RCP-LCP.}

 All pointings had two iterations of phase self-calibration, with amplitude and phase self-calibration done if needed.
 Self-calibration makes only direction-independent gain corrections, which may be inadequate when there are multiple bright sources in the field.
 Some pointings which had images limited in dynamic range by direction-dependent effects were subjected to ``Peeling'' \citep{Noordam2004,Smirnov2015}.